cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 in a given processor, it is possible to use either the native mlog language, or Mindcode.
 The source code (both mlog and Mindcode) can also be injected into the schematic from external file.

-> **Note**: At this moment, Schematics Builder skips a lot of validation that would ensure the schematics it produces
-> are compatible with Mindustry.
-It is, for example, possible to define overlapping blocks, blocks outside the
-> schematic area, schematic with empty columns or rows at the edges, or impossible connections of bridges or power
-> nodes.
-It looks like Mindustry handles these malformed schematics gracefully - I haven't crashed the game yet.
-> These  checks will be gradually added in future releases.

 # Whitespace and comments

 All tokes in Schemacode are separated by whitespace.
 End of line characters have no special meaning (except in text